PC who hit ex-footballer Dalian Atkinson guilty of gross misconduct

 PC Bettley-Smith's colleague and partner, PC Benjamin Monk, was jailed for manslaughter in 2021.

-The panel previously heard how the officers had responded to a 999 call and arrived to find Mr Atkinson appearing "in the grip of a psychotic episode".
+The panel previously heard how the officers, who were in a relationship at the time, had responded to a 999 call and arrived to find Mr Atkinson appearing "in the grip of a psychotic episode".

 PC Bettley-Smith initially struck Mr Atkinson three times, which the panel agreed were lawful.